Skip to Main Content

 • The DOI, URL, or citation of your work - To help us gather information about your material

-• A copy of your work - Most green open access policies only allow the Accepted Manuscript (AM) version to be deposited in an institutional repository, but if your article was published under a creative commons license or agreement that allows sharing the publisher's version, you can send us the final published version.
+• A copy of your work - Most green open access policies only allow the Accepted Manuscript (AM) version to be deposited in an institutional repository, but if your article was published under a Creative Commons license or agreement that allows sharing the publisher's version, you can send us the final published version.

 Step 3: Your research is shared openly in UDSpace